GOMC-WSU/MoSDeF-dihedral-fit/docs/index.rst

 the dihedral in **GOMC** and comparing it to the original **Gaussian** energies, ensuring a correct dihedral fit.

+**MoSDeF-dihedral-fit Highlights**:
+   #.
+With a **Gaussian** log file and a few user inputs, the user can easily fit a dihedral.

+   #. **MoSDeF-dihedral-fit** is designed to automate the dihedral fit

+   #. **MoSDeF-dihedral-fit** permits a transparent dihedral fitting process, where the user can alter the input force field XML file, which is the standard input for all of the **MoSDeF** software packages.

 **MoSDeF-dihedral-fit License**:

 .. image:: https://img.shields.io/badge/license-MIT-blue.svg